Heart Valve Disease

 - Tricuspid regurgitation: The tricuspid valve leaks, allowing blood to flow backward.
 As with other kinds of leaky valves, it causes the heart to work harder.

-We use a team approach to tackle heart valve disease, bringing together skilled heart experts.
+We use a team approach to tackle heart valve disease, bringing together skilled cardiac specialists.
 When you choose Memorial to treat your heart valve problem, you are choosing a program with:

 - Dedicated heart valve clinic: We have dedicated resources for treating heart valve disease.
 We use advanced heart imaging to diagnose and evaluate your valve condition.
 The heart valve team meets weekly to discuss each case and determine which surgical, minimally invasive or nonsurgical treatment is best for you.
 The team includes all heart specialties involved: interventional cardiology, clinical cardiology, imaging cardiology, cardiac surgery and cardiac anesthesia.

 - Multiple ways to treat heart valve disease: We offer surgical and interventional (minimally invasive) treatments.
-Depending on their age, risk factors and severity of the problem, some people need traditional heart surgery to replace their heart valve.
-Others may benefit from a minimally invasive valve replace procedure called TAVR.
+Depending on their age, risk factors and severity of the problem, some patients need traditional heart surgery to replace their heart valve.
+Others may benefit from a minimally invasive valve replacement procedure called TAVR.